suyuan32/simple-admin-doc/src/guide/quick-start/codegen/api_example.md

   goctls api proto [flags]

 Flags:
-  -a, --api_service_name string   The API service name -g, --grpc_package string       The rpc package which stores pb file. e.g. github.com/suyuan32/simple-admin-job/types/job -h, --help                      help for proto
+  -d, --api_data                  Whether to automatically generate API initialization code, CoreRpc is required -a, --api_service_name string   The API service name -g, --grpc_package string       The rpc package which stores pb file. e.g. github.com/suyuan32/simple-admin-job/types/job -h, --help                      help for proto
   -i, --i18n                      Whether to use i18n
   -x, --import_prefix string      Import paths' prefix is only used when the service in sub folder, such as core service's api and rpc
-  -j, --json_style string         The JSON tag format, default is camelcase (default "goZero") -m, --model string              The model name for generating e.g. user, if it is empty, generate codes for all models in schema directory
+  -j, --json_style string         The JSON tag format, default is camelcase (default "goZero") -m, --model string              Model name used for generation, such as User, supports generating multiple models at the same time, separated by commas, such as User, Member
       --multiple                  Whether the proto contains multiple services -t, --optional_service          Whether it is an optional service, if true, judgment code will be generated -o, --output string             The output path
   -w, --overwrite                 Whether to overwrite the files, it will overwrite all generated files -p, --proto string              The proto path
-  -n, --rpc_name string           The rpc name in service context. e.g. CoreRpc -r, --rpc_service_name string   The RPC service name -k, --search_key_num int        The max number of search keys (default 3) -s, --style string              The file name format style (default "go_zero")
+  -n, --rpc_name string           The rpc name in service context. e.g. Core means CoreRpc -r, --rpc_service_name string   The RPC service name -s, --style string              The file name format style (default "go_zero")
 ```